Development town: Establishment

 The first development town was Beit Shemesh, founded in 1950 around 20 km from Jerusalem.
-The newly established towns were mostly populated by Jewish refugees from Arab and Muslim countries – Morocco, Iraq, Iran, Egypt, Libya, Yemen, Syria and Tunisia.
+The newly established towns were mostly populated by former residents of Morocco, Iraq, Iran, Egypt, Libya, Yemen, Syria and Tunisia.
 Development towns were also populated by Holocaust survivors from Europe and Jewish immigrants, who came to the newly established State of Israel.
 According to Khazzoom, there was a significant relationship between ethnicity and the likelihood of being placed in a development town, with many of the small number of Ashkenazi Jews sent to the towns returning to central Israel.
 By the 1960s and 1970s, 85–90 percent of development town residents were Mizrahi Jews, leading to an association between Mizrahi identity, peripheral location, and economic deprivation.
 A high proportion of the population was also religious or traditional, with a 2003 survey showing that 39% of residents would rather Israel be run more by halakhic law.

 Many towns gained a new influx of residents during the mass immigration from former Soviet states in the early 1990s.
 By 1998 130,000 Russian-speaking immigrants lived in development towns.

 Legacy

-Despite businesses and industries being eligible for favorable tax treatment and other subsidies, with the exception of Arad, most of the towns (particularly those in the south) have fared poorly in the economic sense, and often feature amongst the poorest Jewish Areas in Israel.
+Despite businesses and industries being eligible for favorable tax treatment and other subsidies, with the exception of Arad, most of the towns (particularly those in the south) have fared poorly in the economic sense, and often feature amongst the poorest Jewish areas in Israel.
 In 1984 the Development Towns project was awarded the Israel Prize for its special contribution to society and the State of Israel.